wastegas/eulerstuff/README.md

-My attempt to Project Euler solutions in c++
+My attempt at Project Euler solutions in c++